 Liberty University is regionally accredited by the Southern Association of Colleges and Schools (SACS) Commission on Colleges.

 3. Fort Hays University

 Fort Hays State University is a public, coeducational university that was founded in 1902.
 It enrolls about 11,200 students across five colleges.
-Fort Hays State University is governed by the Kansas Board of Regents, and it offers about 80 undergraduate and graduate majors.
+Fort Hays State University is governed by the Kansas Board of Regents, and it offers over 200 online programs.

 Fort Hays State University offers over 50 online programs through its Virtual College.
 The same faculty often teach both the online and on-campus courses.